 Dr. Shore obtained his Ph.D. at McGill University and pursued post-doctoral studies at the National Institute for Medical Research, London, UK.

-Anne Roulston is associate director of the Laboratory for Therapeutic Development (LTD) at the Rosalind and Morris Goodman Cancer Centre of McGill University and has over 20 years’ experience in oncology drug development and research.
+Anne Roulston was associate director of the Laboratory for Therapeutic Development (LTD) at the Rosalind and Morris Goodman Cancer Centre of McGill University and has over 20 years’ experience in oncology drug development and research.

 Since its inception, the LTD and collaborators have identified clinical strategies for three different anti-cancer agents with the aid of the Integrated Functional Genomics Platform.